tilt-dev/tilt.build/docs/choosing_clusters.md

 By default, Tilt will not let you develop against a remote cluster.

 If you start Tilt while you have `kubectl` configured to talk to a remote cluster, you will get an error.
-You have to explicitly whitelist the cluster using [allow_k8s_contexts](api.html#api.allow_k8s_contexts):
+You have to explicitly allow the cluster using [allow_k8s_contexts](api.html#api.allow_k8s_contexts):

 ```python